 Why buy a heat pump dryer

-Here are the benefits of drying with a heat pump dryer:
+These are the benefits of drying with a heat pump dryer:

 - It’s better for the environment

-- It keeps your energy bill low
+- It keeps your energy bills down

-These are the disadvantages of buying a heat pump dryer:
+- These are the disadvantages of buying a heat pump dryer:

 - Relatively expensive to buy

-Features of a heat pump dryer
+Features of heat pump dryer

 Compare heat pump dryers

-The heat pump dryer drains moisture through the water outlet or captures it in a built-in reservoir.
-The reservoir should be emptied after running drying programs, for example in the sink.
-If you have a water outlet in the room where your heat pump dryer will be installed, we recommend connecting the heat pump dryer to it.
-Then you do not have to empty the tank after every drying session.
+Heat pump dryers are the most popular type of dryer today.
+They dry energy efficiently and often offer a host of options to improve convenience.
+Because the average heat pump dryer has a lifespan of around 12 years, you’ll want to make sure you get the right one for you and your household.
+So, here are some tips on how to compare all the different heat pump dryers.
+The heat pump dryer drains moisture through the water outlet or collects it in a built-in tank.
+The tank should be emptied after running drying programs, for example in the sink.
+If you have a water outlet in the room where your heat pump dryer will be installed, we recommend that you connect the heat pump dryer to it.
+This will save you having to empty the tank after every drying session.

-- A household of 3 or 4 people needs a dryer with a fill weight of 8 kg.
+- a household of 3 or 4 people will need a dryer with a fill weight of 8 kg.
+Most heat pump dryers have a rim weight of 8 kg.

 Ease of Use

-The build quality of a dryer says something about its sturdiness and expected lifespan.
-In terms of build quality, all dryers are divided into basic, medium and premium classes.
+The heat pump dryer has many smart features that make drying your clothes, bedding and other laundry as easy as possible.
+These include options such as a self-cleaning condenser, app-based controls, delayed start and an illuminated drum.
+Do you think you and your household will benefit from this?
+The build quality of a dryer reflects its robustness and expected lifespan.
+Looking at build quality, all dryers are divided into basic, mid-range and top-range.
 If the build quality is not mentioned for a heat pump dryer, the brands and prices can also give an indication.
 According to the Consumers’ Association, these are the best brands for clothes dryers: Miele, Bosch, Siemens, AEG and Samsung.
 All these brands have heat pump dryers in their range.
-The AEG T9DENS87 and AEG T9DEN87CC came out best in this year’s test according to the Consumers’ Association.
+The AEG T9DENS87 and AEG T9DEN87CC were the best in this year’s test according to the Consumers’ Association.